JavaScript: else

 let sentenceType;

-// If it ends with '?', it will return true,
+// If it ends with the '?' character, it returns true,

-// otherwise, it'll return false
+// otherwise false

 if (sentence.endsWith('?')) {

-// If the condition above holds true,
+// If the condition above was met,

-// Assign an appropriate value to sentenceType
+// Assign the corresponding value to sentenceType.

 sentenceType = 'Question';